Dozens in cardiac arrest in Halloween crowds in South Korea

 - Published

-Dozens of people are reported to be in cardiac arrest in a popular night spot in South Korea's capital, Seoul.
+Dozens of people are reported to be in cardiac arrest after a reported crush among crowds in a popular nightlife area of South Korea's capital, Seoul.

+Videos show a number of unconscious people being treated on the street by emergency services, surrounded by large crowds in the Itaewon area of the city.

-President Yoon Suk-Yeol ordered a disaster response team to Itaewon, Yongsan-gu district.
+President Yoon Suk-Yeol ordered disaster responders to the area, where thousands gathered ahead of Halloween.

-The fire department said there had been 81 reports of "shortness of breath" amid reports of a crush.
+Officials said there had been 81 reports of "shortness of breath".

-There were reportedly 100,000 night revellers in the area celebrating the first outdoor no-mask Halloween event since the pandemic.
+There were reportedly 100,000 revellers in the area celebrating the first outdoor no-mask Halloween event since the pandemic.

-Video footage shows a number of people being treated on the street by emergency services, surrounded by large crowds.
+Social media messages posted earlier in the evening show some people remarking that the Itaewon area was so crowded that it felt unsafe.